theantichris/remote-manager-playbook/README.md

 Transparency is key.
 I want to ensure my team understands how I work and what is expected.
 We should all communicate ours values and approach clearly to eliminate any guesswork about my thoughts or what they should be doing.

+This playbook is a collection of living documents.
+I will be updating it as things come up and change.
+If there is something you would like to see added or clarified let me know.

 ## 🥖 My role

 I am not here to make sure you do your job, I am here to make sure you can do your job.